The Objectives of Egeria

-ODPi Egeria implements a set of open APIs, types and interchange protocols to allow all metadata repositories to share and exchange metadata.
+ODPi Egeria implements a set of open APIs, metadata types, frameworks, connectors and interchange protocols to allow all types of tools and metadata repositories to share and exchange metadata.

 The result is an enterprise catalog of data and IT resources that are transparently assessed, governed and consumed through many types of tools and technologies in order to deliver maximum value to the enterprise.

 Delivering this capability as open source is a critical part of the project since multiple vendors must buy into this ecosystem.
 They are not going to do this if one organization dominates the technology base.
 Thus the open metadata and governance technology must be freely available with an open source governance model that allows a community of organizations and practitioners to develop and evolve the base and then use it in their offerings and deployments.

-Figure 1 summarizes the objectives of the new open metadata and governance function for Egeria: Automation, Business Value and Connectivity.
+Figure 1 summarizes the objectives of Egeria: Automation, Business Value and Connectivity.

 Figure 1: The ABC of open metadata and governance